nathan-pham/nature-of-code/README.md

 -   `lib/CustomMath.js` - Custom math utils (like `random` and `map`)
 -   `lib/Vector.js` - Vector class for managing simple vector math
 -   `lib/Mouse.js` - Internal mouse class, already included with `Canvas`

+## Build Options

+`npm run build` or `node buildOptions.js` will re-compile a list of options found in `chapters` and update this README to reflect those changes.